DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/144717419-f5ace722-8f20-4d14-8418-e769892d19e2.png)

-CloudWatch and CloudWatch Logs cannot natively capture data inside an instance.
+CloudWatch (CW) and CloudWatch Logs cannot natively capture data inside an instance.

 CloudWatch Agent is required for OS visible data.
-It sends this data into CW For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
+It sends this data into CW.
+For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
 The CW agent needs to know what information to inject into CW and CW Logs.
+In this example, a cloudwatch agent is installed and configured on an instance.

 The agent also needs some permissions to interact with AWS.
 This is done with an IAM role as best practice.